MrZablah/Proximus/README.md

 }
 // Initialize Proximus
 /*
-* 1. The language object ir Required.
+* 1. The language object is Required.
 * 2. Default staring language is 'en'.
 * 3. Default cookie is lng.
 */